API

 2. Find the cluster you’ve created in the previous step and click its name to open it.

 3. Check the pool status—it should be Running.
-If you see Scaling up, wait until all resources are allocated and the cluster ready to use.
+If you see Scaling up, wait until all resources are allocated and the cluster is ready to use.

 4. Download the .config file by clicking Kubernetes config in the top-right corner of the screen.